OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 Even when you don't have your own close-dialog UI, an end user can close the dialog box by choosing the **X** in the upper-right corner.
 This action triggers the `DialogEventReceived` event.
 If your host pane needs to know when this happens, it should declare a handler for this event.
 See the section [Errors and events in the dialog box](dialog-handle-errors-events.md#errors-and-events-in-the-dialog-box) for details.

+## Advanced topics and special scenarios

-## Use the Dialog API to show a video
+### Use the Dialog API to show a video

 See [Use the Office dialog box to show a video](dialog-video.md).

-## Use the Dialog APIs in an authentication flow
+### Use the Dialog APIs in an authentication flow

 See [Authenticate with the Office dialog API](auth-with-office-dialog-api.md).

-## Using the Office dialog API with single-page applications and client-side routing
+### Using the Office dialog API with single-page applications and client-side routing

 SPAs and client-side routing need to be handled with care when you are using the Office dialog API.
 Please see [Best practices for using the Office dialog API in an SPA](dialog-best-practices.md#best-practices-for-using-the-office-dialog-api-in-an-spa).

-## Error and event handling
+### Error and event handling

 See [Handling errors and events in the Office dialog box](dialog-handle-errors-events.md).